Forward utility and market adjustments in relative investment-consumption games of many players: Introduction

-Full time-continuous stochastic preferences capturing ``intertemporal substitution'' of Hindy-Huang-Kreps \cite{hindy1992intertemporal} have been used to understand consumption optimisation \cite{benth2001optimal,bank2001optimal} and Arrow-Debreu equilibria \cite{bank2001existence} using L\'evy processes and singular stochastic control to discuss.
-More recently, \cite{aase2016recursive} revisited the EIS discussion using \cite{duffie1992asset,duffie1992stochastic}'s stochastic recursive utility in continuous time specified to the Kreps-Porteus \cite{krepsporteus1978} family.
-Forthcoming is \cite{gueant2021} (also \cite{bismuthgueant2019}) who recast the MFG of \cite{LackerZariphopoulou2017} under the Epstein-Zin / Kreps-Porteus recursive utility framework.
-Nonetheless, inspecting these reference one sees a few of the criticism aimed at the standard utility framework, as highlighted in \cite{AnthropelosGengZariphopoulou2020}, appearing again.
-E.g., in \cite{campani2019approximate} we see a dependence on investment's horizon ``The investor's horizon also plays a crucial role in optimal policies'' and that the underlying model is fixed the investment timeframe.
+Time-continuous stochastic preferences capturing the \textit{intertemporal substitution} of Hindy-Huang-Kreps \cite{hindy1992intertemporal} have been used to understand consumption optimisation \cite{benth2001optimal} and Arrow-Debreu equilibria \cite{bank2001existence}.
+More recently, \cite{aase2016recursive} revisited the EIS discussion using \cite{duffie1992stochastic}'s stochastic recursive utility in continuous time specified to the Kreps-Porteus \cite{krepsporteus1978} family.
+Forthcoming is \cite{bismuthgueant2019} who recast the MFG of \cite{LackerZariphopoulou2017} under the Epstein-Zin/Kreps-Porteus recursive utility framework.
+Nonetheless, inspecting this reference one sees several of the criticisms aimed at the standard utility framework appearing again (see \cite{AnthropelosGengZariphopoulou2020}): \cite{campani2019approximate} emphasizes the dependence on investment's horizon (``The investor's horizon also plays a crucial role in optimal policies'') and that the underlying model is fixed throughout the investment time frame.
+In a nutshell, the FPP works with the forward point of view to investment (risk profile is prescribed at $t=0$) while the recursive utility still works within the backward one (risk profile is prescribed at a horizon time $T>0$.

-With this work, we investigate an $n$-player and mean field game for asset specialising agents who optimise wealth-consumption with relative wealth-consumption concerns through the power of the FPP framework.
-The tractability of our setting with FPPs yields findings not seen in the classic utility theory.
-Namely, \textbf{our contributions are}
+With this work, we investigate an $n$-player and mean field game for asset specialised agents who optimise their investment-consumption under relative wealth-consumption concerns through the lens of the FPP framework.
+The tractability of our setting yields findings not seen in the classic utility theory.
+Namely, \textbf{our contributions are:}

-(I) We expand the concept of CRRA FPP to a game-theoretical framework both for finite-player games and mean field games working for tractability within the common-noise Merton market model.
+(I) We expand the concept of CRRA FPP to a game-theoretical framework both for finite-player games and mean field games within the common-noise Merton market model.
 The MFG approach is based on the simpler concept work \cite{platonov2020forward} for CARA FPP (wealth optimisation only), and \cite{lackersoret2020many} for the classical CRRA investment-consumption utility problem.
 For both games, we provide explicit expressions for the quantities of interest.
 From a methodological point of view, we solve the control problem by combining convex duality with HJB-type arguments.